Home runs by Trout, Walsh power Angels past Rangers 6-2

-ARLINGTON, Texas (AP) — Mike Trout hit his major league-leading 16th home run, a 449-foot drive into the left field second deck, and the Los Angeles Angels beat the Texas Rangers 6-2 Thursday to avoid being swept in six games this season at new Globe Life Field.
+ARLINGTON, Texas (AP) — Mike Trout hit his major league-leading 16th home run, a 449-foot drive into the second deck in left field, and the Los Angeles Angels beat the Texas Rangers 6-2 Thursday to avoid being swept in six games this season at new Globe Life Field.

 Trout, a three-time AL MVP, homered in the fifth inning against Kyle Gibson (1-5) for a 4-1 lead.
 He has 38 homers against Texas, his second-most against any team behind the 46 he has hit against Seattle.

-Rookie Jared Walsh homered for the third time in five games, a go-ahead, three-run drive in the first after Trout singled and Anthony Rendon walked with two outs.
+Angels rookie Jared Walsh homered for the third time in five games, a go-ahead, three-run drive in the first after Trout singled and Anthony Rendon walked with two outs.
+Walsh finished third in the Triple-A Pacific Coast League with 36 home runs last season for Salt Lake.

-Los Angeles (18-27) remained fourth in the AL West, two game ahead of last-place Texas (15-28) but is five games behind the New York Yankees (22-21) for the AL’s final playoff spot.
+Los Angeles (18-27) remained fourth in the AL West, two games ahead of last-place Texas (15-28).
+The Angels are five games behind the New York Yankees (22-21) for the AL’s final playoff spot.

+“We should be in better position,” manager Joe Maddon said.
+“We can get hot.
+We can absolutely get hot.”

 Dylan Bundy (5-2) allowed two runs and four hits in 7 1/3 innings with a season-high 12 strikeouts and one walk.
 He fanned four in a row and eight of 11 batters starting with the final out of the second.
+Bundy began the day with a 2.49 ERA, third-best in the American League, and lowered that to 2.48.

+“We faced him last year; he’s not the same guy,” Rangers manager Chris Woodward said of Bundy, who was 38-45 with a 4.67 ERA in five previous seasons with Baltimore.
+“Clearly, he’s pretty dialed in on his stuff.”

-Gibson (1-5) gave up five runs, 10 hits and three walks in 5 2/3 innings.
+Gibson gave up five runs, 10 hits and three walks in 5 2/3 innings.
 He is 0-3 in five starts since winning Aug.
-15 at Coors Field and is 0-5 with a 7.18 ERA at Globe Life Field.
+15 at Coors Field and 0-5 with a 7.18 ERA at Globe Life Field.

+“It could have easily been six or seven innings with two runs and we are tied in the ninth,” said Gibson, who signed as a free agent last December following six seasons with Minnesota.
+“I’m trying to be realistic with myself and not be too down on myself even though I am my harshest critic.”

 Gibson was aided by three double plays behind him during the first four innings.
 Right fielder Joey Gallo made a running catch deep in the corner to retire Trout in the third inning, then threw to first base to double off Matt Thaiss.